The Slight Army

 A spider, an especially furry one, inched into my view on the floor of the living room.
 I moved to squash the creature, and it darted under the television.
 Cursing at the little demon-spawn, my fist shook in anger.
 The leftover Chinese went in the fridge, and my hand grabbed up a spatula from a drawer.
 I went to the television and tried to get the spider with the spatula.
 The spider was nowhere to be found.
 I did find some loose change under the television, which I pocketed.

 I was tired for some reason and looked down again at the spider bite on my ankle.
-There was barely a mark.
+Barely a mark.
 I went into my bedroom and lay down, thinking I would take a short nap.
 Sleep hit me with an iron mallet in an instant.

 A few hours passed, how could I tell how many, I was asleep.
 Then I noticed difficulty breathing, and I opened my eyes in fright.
 I could barely see.
 White silky webs had been stretched across my eyes.
 I tried to wipe them off, but I couldn’t move my arm.
 I looked down at myself, and through the web, I could see more webbing all across my body.